Kevinc1779/grad_admission_pred/README.md

-# Graduate Admissions Prediction Using Regression
+# Graduate Admissions Prediction Using Regression (R)

-This project analyzes factors influencing graduate school admission probability using statistical modeling in R. The analysis explores relationships between academic metrics and admission outcomes, then builds regression models to predict admission chances.
+This project analyzes factors influencing graduate school admission probability using regression modeling in R. The goal is to understand which academic metrics most strongly influence admission chances and build a statistical model to estimate admission probability.

 ## Dataset

-The dataset contains information about graduate school applicants, including academic scores and recommendation metrics.
+The dataset contains **400 graduate school applicants** with the following variables:

-Variables included:

 - GRE score
 - TOEFL score